Co-Galapagos

 Phase Activity Buget

 Phase 1.
 Internship to contribute to research, crop management, and biofertilizer production.
 Maintain the microalgae collection.
 Scale up microalgae production according to the project's established protocols for mass cultivation.
 Deliver the biofertilizer to local producers for field evaluation.
-Collect information to assess the potential effects of the microalgae on various crops. $1100,00 REQUIRE FUNDING (The value includes 10% of Overhead for the administration of the Co-Galapagos initiative)
+Collect information to assess the potential effects of the microalgae on various crops. $1100,00 FINANCED (The value includes 10% of Overhead for the administration of the Co-Galapagos initiative)

 Phase 3: Microalgae cultivation Prepare and sterilize culture media, inoculate them with microalgae under aseptic conditions, and monitor and adjust parameters such as light, temperature, pH, and nutrients to optimize growth.
-Subsequently, scale up the culture to a larger volume. $1100,00 REQUIRE FUNDING (The value includes 10% of Overhead for the administration of the Co-Galapagos initiative)
+Subsequently, scale up the culture to a larger volume. $550,00 REQUIRE FUNDING (The value includes 10% of Overhead for the administration of the Co-Galapagos initiative)

-Phase 4: Monitoring and Optimal Concentration of Microalgae for Foliar Application in Orchards To conduct continuous monitoring of the microalgae culture to ensure that the appropriate cell concentration is reached.
+Phase 5: Monitoring and Optimal Concentration of Microalgae for Foliar Application in Orchards To conduct continuous monitoring of the microalgae culture to ensure that the appropriate cell concentration is reached.
 Once the optimal concentration is achieved, prepare the biomass for transport and subsequent application in the demonstration farm. $1100,00 REQUIRE FUNDING (The value includes 10% of Overhead for the administration of the Co-Galapagos initiative)

 Additional information